In-Hand Manipulation of Articulated Tools with Dexterous Robot Hands with Sim-to-Real Transfer: RELATED WORKS

 \section{RELATED WORKS}

-In-hand manipulation \cite{probabilisticroadmaps, trinklerolling, doi:10.1177/0278364919887447, 10.5555/3058909.3058978, 10.5555/2422356.2422377, icra-1986, 10.1007/978-981-99-6495-6_8, inhandcubeoliver} has seen significant progress through reinforcement learning (RL) within a sim-to-real framework \cite{qi2025simplecomplexskillscase, wang2024lessonslearningspinpens}.
+In-hand manipulation \cite{probabilisticroadmaps, trinklerolling, doi:10.1177/0278364919887447} has seen significant progress through reinforcement learning (RL) within a sim-to-real framework.
 Seminal works \cite{openai2019solvingrubikscuberobot} in reorienting a rigid cube and demonstrating dynamic pen spinning have shown that complex skills can be learned entirely in simulation.
 These methods typically rely on extensive domain randomization to train policies that are robust enough for zero-shot or open-loop transfer to the real world \cite{Bhatt__2021, patidar2023inhandcubereconfigurationsimplified}.
 However, this approach often proves brittle, as the policies still struggle to overcome the reality gap caused by unmodeled, contact-rich physics.

-Recent work shows that input representations such as point clouds can considerably improve generalization to novel objects using multi-fingered hands, achieving sim-to-real transfer with minimal real-world tuning \cite{qin2022dexpointgeneralizablepointcloud}.
-Similarly, methods that use vision-based policies for agile in-hand manipulation on anthropomorphic hands can outperform prior vision baselines when trained under diverse simulation perturbations \cite{handa2024dextremetransferagileinhand}.
-Also, the benefit of using rich tactile feedback \cite{yang2024anyrotategravityinvariantinhandobject} has shown zero-shot transfer of rotational manipulation tasks for unseen objects under varying contact conditions.
+Recent work shows that input representations such as point clouds can significantly improve generalization to novel objects with multi-fingered hands, enabling sim-to-real transfer with minimal real-world tuning \cite{qin2022dexpointgeneralizablepointcloud}.
+The benefit of rich tactile feedback \cite{yang2024anyrotategravityinvariantinhandobject} has been demonstrated, with zero-shot transfer of rotational manipulation tasks for unseen objects under varying contact conditions.